tohsin/tohsin.github.io/_pages/courses.md

 ## Relevant Courses
 These includes relevant courses taken in my Undergrad as well as courses taken personally these includes materials from school sites, Open courseware and MOOCs.
-The rest i learn from books, papers and reading open source  projects source code
+The rest i learn from books, papers and reading open source  projects source codeee

 --------------------
 ### Robotics